aliftype/amiri/README.md

 available form.

 Amiri is a free and open source project that everyone is encouraged to use and modify.
-Amiri is avialable under the terms of [Open Font License][2], see the included license file for more details.
+Amiri is available under the terms of [Open Font License][2], see the included license file for more details.

-Latest version of the Amiri font can be optained from its web site:
+Latest version of the Amiri font can be obtained from its web site:

 > http://amirifont.org